Bernard Stevens: Politics

+Later life

 Stevens lived at 71 Parkhill Road, Belsize Park after the war, a house he bought from Max Rostal.
 Seeking a more peaceful environment where he could compose, he moved in 1951 to a village in Essex, where his address was The Forge, Great Maplestead.
 His music room was in a converted blacksmith's forge next to the house.
-In the late 1960s he and Bertha acquired a small plot of land near Mahón on the island of Menorca and built a holiday villa there, where they spent many summers over the following decade.
+In the late 1960s, he and Bertha acquired a small plot of land near Mahón on the island of Menorca and built a holiday villa there, where they spent many summers over the following decade.
 His final work, the Concertante for Two Pianos (written for Isobel Beyer and Harvey Dagul), was composed at the villa.
 Stevens died in January 1983 after being diagnosed with cancer six years earlier.
 He was survived by his wife Bertha and daughter Catherine Stevens (born 1952), a viola player.

 Music

 Influenced by composers such as Ernest Bloch, Ferruccio Busoni, Shostakovich, Alan Bush and Edmund Rubbra, Stevens also used fantasia-like elements of form which he took from the Elizabethans Dowland and Farnaby.
-He frequently composed tightly compressed works - such as the Opus 1 Violin Sonata and the later Piano Sonata - incorporating three individual movements within a single, uninterrupted span.
+He frequently composed tightly compressed works, such as the Opus 1 Violin Sonata and the later Piano Sonata, incorporating three individual movements within a single, uninterrupted span.
 The Symphony No.1 (1945), a cry of "Liberation" after Nazism, could seem gestural with its looser structure and programmatic elements, and is not typical.
 Even so, it "completely avoids the rhetoric and pomp of many other 'Victory' pieces".
 His Fugal Overture received its premiere at the BBC Proms in 1948, conducted by Malcolm Sargent.

-The more inward looking pieces that followed use an essentially diatonic but increasingly individual harmonic language.
+The more inward-looking pieces that followed use an essentially diatonic but increasingly individual harmonic language.
 An example is the 1952 Cello Concerto written for William Pleeth, with its dark and expressive central Chaconne.
 The later works attracted less public attention, but were highly regarded by musicians.
 Stevens began to explore a very personal application of 12-note serialism.
 This is best illustrated in three key works: the String Quartet No 2 (1962), the Symphony No 2 (1964) and the Variations for Orchestra (1964).
-In these works everything that follows is derived from the opening materials, and (as Malcolm MacDonald has pointed out) the 12 note series employed are used in the context of tonalism "to supply triads, scalic segments, leading notes and other elements of tonal vocabulary".
+In these works, everything that follows is derived from the opening materials, and (as Malcolm MacDonald has pointed out) the 12-note series employed is used in the context of tonalism "to supply triads, scalic segments, leading notes and other elements of tonal vocabulary".
 Of the String Quartet No 2, Macdonald says:

-Towards the end of his life Stevens explored new methods of tonal organization involving correspondence with the I Ching - evident in his final piece of chamber music, Autumn Sequence (1980) for guitar and harpsichord.
+Towards the end of his life, Stevens explored new methods of tonal organization involving correspondence with the I Ching - evident in his final piece of chamber music, Autumn Sequence (1980) for guitar and harpsichord.
 In recent years most of his major orchestral, chamber and piano works have been recorded.